 As adjunct professors and full-time practicing attorneys, Professor Pedersen and Professor Dillinger do not maintain an office on campus.
-However, they will make themselves available before or after class each class night to meet with students either in the classroom, if it is open, or in a location to be determined.
-They will also make themselves available for meetings at Professor Pedersen's law office in Irvine, and Professor Dillinger's law office in Irvine, dependent on their work schedules.
+However, they will make themselves available to meet with students in a location to be determined.
+They will also make themselves available for meetings at Professor Pedersen's law office in Irvine, and Professor Dillinger's law office in San Juan Capistrano, dependent on their work schedules.

-Professor Dillinger's Office Passion Law, PC 9321 Irvine Blvd, Suite 200 Irvine, CA 92618
+Professor Dillinger's Office Passion Law, PC 27345 Ortega Hwy, Suite 200 San Juan Capistrano, CA 92675